Prismatization: Generalities on c-stacks

 A left fibration $\sX\to (\BA^1/\BG_m)_\pm$ defines a g-stack $X:=\sX\times_{(\BA^1/\BG_m)_\pm}\BA^1$ equipped with a morphism $\pi:X\to\BA^1$.
 In fact, a c-stack left-fibered over $(\BA^1/\BG_m)_\pm$ is \emph{the same as} a g-stack $X$ equipped with a morphism $\pi:X\to\BA^1$ and a certain additional piece of structure.
 In the case of $(\BA^1/\BG_m)_+$ the additional piece of structure is an action of the multiplicative monoid $\BA^1$ on $X$ such that the $\pi$ is equivariant.
 In the case of $(\BA^1/\BG_m)_-$ the additional piece of structure is less familiar: it is an ``anti-action'' of the multiplicative monoid on $X$.
 Roughly, this means that given $\lambda,\mu\in\BA^1 (S)$ we are given a morphism $X_{\lambda\mu} \to X_\lambda$ so that certain diagrams commute (here $X_\lambda$ is the base change of $X$ with respect to $\lambda :S\to\BA^1$).

-Anti-actions are discussed in n \cite[ \S 2.1.14 ]{G_m-actions} (and also in Appendix C of~\cite{G_m-actions}) in a certain ``real life'' situation\footnote{Another ``real life'' example: if $Y$ is any scheme, $Z\subset Y$ is a closed subscheme, and $X$ is the corresponding deformation to the normal cone then $X$ is a scheme over $\BA^1$ equipped with an anti-action of the multiplicative monoid.}.
+Anti-actions are discussed in \cite[ \S 2.1.14 ]{G_m-actions} (and also in Appendix C of~\cite{G_m-actions}) in a certain ``real life'' situation.
+Another ``real life'' example: if $Y$ is any scheme, $Z\subset Y$ is a closed subscheme, and $X$ is the corresponding deformation to the normal cone then $X$ is a scheme over $\BA^1$ equipped with an anti-action of the multiplicative monoid.

 In this article we avoid the language of anti-actions; instead, we treat c-stacks left-fibered over $(\BA^1/\BG_m)_-$ as explained in \S\ref{sss:left fibrations of c-stacks}.

 \begin{lem} Let $\sX$ be a c-stack.
 The following properties of a substack $\sY\subset\sX$ are equivalent:

 (i) $\sY$ is left-fibered over $\sX$;

 (ii) if $S$ is a scheme and $\varphi$ is a morphism in $\sX (S)$ whose source is in $\sY (S)$ then the target of $\varphi$ is in $\sY (S)$;